TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/billing-tags.md

 	ownershipId="AzureData_AzureDatabricks"
 />

-# Diagnose and resolve issues with Databricks Tags
+# Diagnose and resolve issues with Databricks tags

+To learn more about diagnosing and resolving issues with Databricks tags, see the following information.

 ## **Recommended Steps**